Piano Settings and Tuning Guide

 The VR ‘APs’ (Acoustic Pianos) lack in a lot of things (to understand the terminology reading the Stage Pianos essay about digital pianos will help)

-Heavy issues are: rather poor quality of VR ‘tone’ samples reaching from ‘acceptable’ to ‘tin can noise’, high volume samples too harsh, tone decay too short and bad sounding (artificial), badly calibrated key response for Grand and in the case of VR09 not the best feel of the action.
+In short: Heavy issues are: rather poor quality of VR ‘tone’ samples reaching from ‘acceptable’ to ‘tin can noise’, high volume samples too harsh, tone decay too short and bad sounding (artificial), badly calibrated key response for Grand and in the case of VR09 not the best feel of the action.

 Subtle issues are: the absence of all whisles and bells of ‘Grands’ that have become standard in even low level DPs (and in the VR predecessors…): enhanced ‘modelling’, sympathetic string resonance, chassis resonance, mechanical damper noise, etc.